For information about our virtual interest meetings, please click here.

 - Problem-Based Learning

-Interim Program Director, PA Program
+Program Director, PA Program and Interim Dean, College of Health Sciences

 The CSU PA Program is housed in the Health Science Building.
 Construction on the 28,458-square-foot Health Science Building was completed in December 2017.